 (1) A local area may submit requests for cash draws weekly.
 Requests are processed by ODJFS within six working days.
-In accordance with the Cash Management Improvement Act and Title 29 C.F.R. part 97, section 20, cash drawn in advance must be limited to the minimum amount needed for actual, immediate requirements.
-The local area shall have cash management procedures in place to ensure the time elapsing between the receipt of funds and the disbursement of funds does not exceed a ten-day average for all federal grants.
-The local area shall monitor the cash management practices of the workforce development agencies to ensure they conform to the same standards.
+In accordance with the Cash Management Improvement Act and Title 29 C.F.R.
+97.20, cash drawn in advance must be limited to the minimum amount needed for actual, immediate requirements.
+The local area shall have written cash management procedures in place to ensure the time elapsing between the receipt of funds and the disbursement of funds does not exceed a ten-day average for all federal funding.

 (C) Quarterly cash on hand calculation.

-(b) ODJFS will then calculate the average expenditures by dividing the total expenditures by the number of calendar days the funding has been available; and
+(b) The daily average expenditure amount is calculated by dividing the total reported expenditures by the number of calendar days the funding has been available; and

-(c) Finally, ODJFS will calculate the average days' cash on hand by dividing the excess cash on hand from the amount calculated in paragraph (C)(2)(a) of this rule by the average daily expenditures calculated in paragraph (C)(2)(b) of this rule.
+(c) The average number of days of cash on hand is calculated by dividing the cash on hand amount calculated in paragraph (C)(1)(a) of this rule by the average daily expenditures amount calculated in paragraph (C)(1)(b) of this rule.

-(a) If an event, beyond the reasonable control of the local area, results in noncompliance with the cash management requirements, the local area shall document the event and upon request of ODJFS provide documentation to the ODJFS office of fiscal and monitoring services (OFMS).
+(a) If an event, beyond the reasonable control of the local area, results in non-compliance with the cash management requirements, the local area shall document the event.

-(b) If circumstances resulting in the noncompliance are caused by internal control deficiencies or operational processes, the local area shall document the steps implemented to avoid a reoccurrence and upon request provide the documentation to the ODJFS OFMS.
+(b) If circumstances resulting in the non-compliance are caused by internal control deficiencies or operational processes, the local area shall document the steps implemented to avoid a reoccurrence.

 (E) Local area accruals and liquidations of accruals.

-(F) The local area shall maintain the completed quarterly interest reconciliation documentation in accordance with the records retention requirements in rule 5101:9-9-21 of the Administrative Code.
+(F) The local area shall maintain documentation in accordance with the records retention requirements in rule 5101:9-9-21 of the Administrative Code.
 This documentation may be subject to inspection, monitoring, and audit by ODJFS and the Ohio auditor of state.